 There is still much work to be done in order to generate stories that are not only based on character relationships.
-We will start by integrating the work described in [15] (which this paper extends) with the generator presented in [9], which will allow us to situate characters within a map and a context, giving us the chance to generate interactions only when proximity makes them possible.
+We will start by integrating the work described in this paper with the generator presented in [5], which will allow us to situate characters within a map and a context, giving us the chance to generate interactions only when proximity makes them possible.

 We intend to endow characters with personality traits and emotions, in order to complement the affinity model and give characters the possibility to make decisions in a more cognitive way.
-We plan to use an approach similar to the one described in [6] to model emotions, so that it can be easily integrated with the present model and the implementation can maintain a low computational cost.
-This work line is specially relevant, since it will allow characters to make consistent decisions according to the personality and state of mind, instead of random ones, and it will also allow them to behave in a different way from each other.
+We plan to use an approach similar to the one described in [2] to model emotions, so that it can be easily integrated with the present model and the implementation can maintain a low computational cost.

-Finally, since we are capable of generating a high variety of different stories, we need to develop a mechanism to evaluate these stories in order to discard those that lack interest and to refine the generation mechanism so that less noninteresting stories are generated.
-The first hypotheses have been pinpointed (as show in Section 6), but a concrete computational model is still to be created.
+Finally, since we are capable of generating a high variety of different stories, we need to develop a mechanism to evaluate these stories in order to discard those that lack interest and to refine the generation mechanism so that less non-interesting stories are generated.